wxsd-sales/workspace-metrics-exporter/README.md

 ### Workspace Integration Setup:

-1. Using the Workspace Integration builder tool, create a new manifest file and give it a name and description https://cisco-ce.github.io/workspace-integrations-editor/
+1. Using the Workspace Integration builder tool, create a new manifest file and give it a name and description:

+    https://cisco-ce.github.io/workspace-integrations-editor/

     ![New Workspace Integration](images/image-01.png)

 2. Give your integration the following access scopes and delete any other auto populated scopes: